Olaide07/real-estate-roi-analyzer/README.md

-# Lagos Real Estate ROI Analyzer
+# Lagos Property ROI Analyzer

 A smart real estate investment tool that evaluates and compares property profitability using financial metrics and location-based intelligence.